aredn/documentation/arednGettingStarted/advanced_config.rst

   Once these settings are correct, click *Add* to add the new client to the list of authorized tunnel clients.
 The entry for the *Key* field will be auto-generated when the *Add* button is pressed.
 You will also see the port which was assigned to the entry in the *Client* field at the end of the IP address.
 On the right of each entry there is an envelope icon which will automatically open your computer's email program and copy the client settings into a new email which allows you to quickly and easily send credentials to the owners of the client nodes.

+  .. note:: If you change the *Client Name* on one of your existing Wireguard clients, the existing security key will be automatically retired and a new key will be generated.
+This may occur if the client node owner has changed its name, or if the Tunnel Server administrator needs to reuse/repurpose an existing line on the *Tunnel Server* display.

   In order for your Internet-connected router/firewall to have a consistent way to forward traffic to your node, it is best practice to set a static IP address on your tunnel server node's WAN interface or to reserve its DHCP IP address in your router.

   On your Internet-connected router/firewall set the firewall rules to permit UDP traffic from the Internet on an appropriate range of ports.
 The starting port should be ``5525``, which will provide for one wireguard tunnel connection.
 If you want to allow up to 10 wireguard tunnel links (for example), you would permit UDP traffic on the range of ports between ``5525-5534``.
 Then configure a port forwarding rule to send any traffic from the Internet on your range of ports to the IP address of your node's WAN interface.